impulse-cloud/pyliquidplanner/README.md

 ### Reading

-This library does not attempt to wrap API responses into an object layer.
-It simply returns dictionaries in the exact format returned by the REST API.
-The only exception is that dates are converted into Python `datetime.datetime` objects.
+This library wraps the objects returned in a `dict` like object.
+This is done so that related items can be accessed via the objects returned (see [Associated Objects](#associated-objects) below).
+Otherwise the data is returned as-is, except for dates which are converted into Python `datetime.datetime` objects.

 Use `all()` to get a full list of entities.

 ```python
 >>> all_clients = lp.clients.all()
 ```
+Most API options are supported, including:

+* `include` - fetch related entities too
+* `filters` - filter the list of items returned
+* `order` - sort order of results
+* `limit` - limit the number of objects returned

 Use `get()` to fetch a specific entity by id.

 ```python
 >>> client = lp.clients.get(1234)
 ```

+Most API options are supported, including:

+* `include` - fetch related entities too
+* `depth` - max depth when fetching tree items

 ### Creating